Artikelen van: Almero Steyn

 Go to my Github profile for a working accessibly routed example.
 We will explore this example app further in this article.

 As a developer of Single Page Applications or SPA’s, no one needs to tell you how important the router of the application is.
-It translate the browser address into related pages and also allows the user …
+It translate the browser address into related pages and also allows the …

 This article assumes that you already know what is new in AngularJS 1.5 with regards to building component directives and that you have already looked at creating AngularJS elements in TypeScript.